-Figure 1 shows the responses of these two systems to various shocks.
-The impulse responses of the structural system are shown as solid lines, while the VAR impulse responses are shown as dashed lines along with their 95 percent confidence intervals as dotted lines.
-12 In response to a positive funds rate shock, output and inflation decline in a similar manner in each system.
-13 A positive output shock persists over time and boosts inflation in a like fashion in both models.
+Fig. 1.
+Impulse Responses for VAR and Structural Model (with $\mu{\pi}=0.3$ ).
+Note: The solid lines are the impulse responses of the output and inflation model with $\mu{\pi}=0.3$ (with the VAR interest rate equation appended).
+The impulse responses of the VAR are the dashed lines along with dotted 95% confidence intervals decline in a similar manner in each system.
+A positive output shock persists over time and boosts inflation in a like fashion in both models.
 The inflation shock also shows substantial persistence.
 Overall, the structural model and VAR impulse responses appear to be quite similar.

 Thus, even though survey expectations were used to estimate the model, the model dynamics under rational expectations appear to fit the data fairly well.
-Indeed, Fuhrer (1997) obtains an estimated inflation equation very similar to (2.3) by essentially maximizing the fit between the autocorrelations of the model and the data implicit in Figure 1.
-In contrast, Figure 2 compares the impulse responses of the VAR to those from the structural model where the value of μ{π} is set equal to 0.8.
+Indeed, Fuhrer (1997) obtains an estimated inflation equation very similar to (3) by essentially maximising the fit between the autocorrelations of the model and the data implicit in Fig. 1.
+In contrast, Fig. 2 compares the impulse responses of the VAR to those from the structural model where the value of $\mu{\pi}$ is set equal to 0.8.
 (Everything else about the two systems is held fixed.)
-This model is empirically

-The VAR output equation regresses output on lags of π , y, and i.
-The VAR inflation equation regresses inflation on the same lags as well as the contemporaneous value of the output gap.
-Thus, this VAR has a Cholesky factorization with a causal order of output, inflation, and the funds rate.
+This model is empirically implausible from the standpoint of survey expectations and, it appears, from the standpoint of fit to the data under rational expectations.
+The difficulty with a model with such a high degree of forward-looking inflation behaviour is evident in the top three panels of Fig. 2: The response of inflation is much faster in the model than appears to be the case in practice.
+Notably, after a positive shock to the funds rate, the inflation rate counterfactually jumps down immediately to a lower level.
+Also, after an inflation shock, the inflation rate returns to the baseline level after two or three quarters with essentially no deviation in output.
+Such a low sacrifice ratio is quite implausible (Estrella and Fuhrer, 2001).